 Key Takeaways:

-• Social Security and Medicare are mandatory federal taxes for most employees, with Social Security taxed at 6.2% and Medicare at 1.45% of your income, affecting the net amount of your paycheck.2
+Social Security and Medicare are mandatory federal taxes for most employees, with Social Security tax at 6.2% and Medicare at 1.45% of your incomeMoney an individual or business receives in exchange for providing a product or service, or through ..., affecting the net amount of your paycheck.2

 “By examining federal and state taxes, Social Security and Medicare contributions, and potential deductions, you can get a clearer picture of the net pay from a $65K salary.”